noncomputable/AgentMaps-IconAgents/docs/DOCS.md

 Accordingly, `Agentmap.spritegentify` accepts a `SpritegentFeatureMaker`, which is like an [AgentFeatureMaker](https://noncomputable.github.io/AgentMaps/docs/global.html#agentFeatureMaker), except instead of a `layer_options` property, it must have an `icon_options` and `marker_options` property specifying the relevant icon options and marker options (excluding the Marker's `icon` option).

-Here's an example of how you'd add a new spritegent into an existing agentmap.
+Here's an example of how you'd add a new spritegent into an existing agentmap:
 ```javascript
 let my_spritegent = L.A.spritegent(
 	[40.3425, -82.9139],